natura-cosmeticos/clio-nodejs-logger/README.md

 By default all log namespaces are disabled.
 To enable them you must pass the `LOG_NAMESPACES` environment variable with the logging patterns you want to show.

+If you need to filter your logs by level you can either use `LOG_LEVEL` environment variable or pass the option into its contructor when instantiating `new Logger({ ...options, logLevel: 'info' })`.

 This variable follows the same semantics as the [debug](http://npmjs.com/package/debug) library on npm.